2020 Advocacy Priorities

 ISSUES IMPACTING CLIENTS

-Retirement Security Solutions Provided by the Private Sector: With the looming retirement crisis, we continue to support reasonable efforts to improve the ability of Main Street Americans to save for a financially secure retirement in response to the looking retirement security crisis.
+Retirement Security Solutions Provided by the Private Sector: With the looming retirement crisis, we continue to support reasonable efforts to improve the ability of Main Street Americans to save for a financially secure retirement in response to the looming retirement security crisis.
 Our efforts will include advocating to restore the deductibility of advisory fees, supporting state Multiple Employer Plans and voluntary state-run retirement plans.